ConservationInternational/trends.earth/README.md

 ```

 If you modify the code, you need to run `paver install` to update the installed
 plugin in QGIS.
 You only need to rerun `paver setup` if you change or update
 the plugin dependencies.
-After reinstaling the plugin you will need to restart
+After reinstalling the plugin you will need to restart
 QGIS or reload the plugin.
 Install the "Plugin reloader" plugin if you plan on
 making a log of changes (https://github.com/borysiasty/plugin_reloader).